 The Trafalgar Tavern, Greenwich

 Elegant chandeliers, floor-to-ceiling windows overlooking the Thames, ornate cornicing — this is one heck of a classy pub function room.

-Particularly suited to weddings, the Nelson Room and adjoining private Admiral’s Bar can hold up to 200 people, who can enjoy the sumptuous bespoke catering packages and drinks menus.
+Particularly suited to weddings, the Nelson Room and adjoining private Admiral’s Bar hold up to 200 people, with sumptuous bespoke catering packages and drinks menus available.

 Think linen, white plates, polished wooden floors, and stunning views – this is one of those venues that people will talk about long after the party's over.

 If you want to party with a conscience, this Battersea and Wandsworth Trade Union Council-owned pub is named "in recognition of the struggle of workers around the globe for a better quality of life".

 Run by the Workers Beer Company — famous for its Glastonbury beer tent — it's not just about politics, there are some seriously good ethical beers here too.

 The pub's hireable conservatory is bright and airy (and features some smashing socialist artworks), plus you get exclusive use of the beer garden, making it great for good weather.
 It accommodates up to 60, and there's a PA you can plug in your phone into — plus food on request.
 The bar is shared with the pub.